 - To simplify tank access for inspection and maintenance, install a watertight concrete riser over the septic tank.

-- Do not put too much water into the se
+- Do not put too much water into the sea.

 - Do not pour grease or cooking oils down the sink drain because they solidify and clog the soil absorption field.

-- If a water softener is used in the home, the salt recharge solution should not be allowed to enter the system if the predominant soils in the drainfield are very fine textured and drainage is very slow.
-In these situations, sodium in the softener recharge solution may damage soil structure in the drain-field and plug the system.
-If you have a water softener, the size of the absorption field must be increased to accomodate the additional flow.
+- If a water softener is used in the home, the salt recharge solution should not be allowed to enter the system if the predominant soils in the drain field are very fine-textured and drainage is very slow.
+In these situations, sodium in the softener recharge solution may damage the soil structure in the drain field and plug the system.
+If you have a water softener, the size of the absorption field must be increased to accommodate the additional flow.

 How will I know when to pump the tank?